tardis-dev/tardis-machine/README.md

 #### Order book snapshots

-Order book snapshots are available at the beginning of the day ( 00:00 UTC).
-(TODO: that requires more info)
+Order book snapshots are always available at the beginning of the day ( 00:00 UTC) and/or when websocket connection is restarted by Exchange.

 #### How to debug it if something went wrong?